-HUMAN NUTRITION HNF AND FOODS Department of Food Science and Human Nutrition College of Agriculture and Natural Resources 150 Introduction to Human Nutrition Fall, Spring, Summer.
+HUMAN NUTRITION AND FOODS HNF Department of Food Science and Human Nutrition College of Agriculture and Natural Resources Personal Nutrition and Health 101 Summer.
+3(3-0) Application of nutritional science to personal health and every-day life.
+Tools, strategies, and resources related to personal diet, nutrition, and wellness.
+Introduction to Human Nutrition Fall, Spring, Summer.
 3(3-0) Nutrition needs in life stages from a human ecological perspective.
 Domestic and international factors affecting the availability of a safe, nutritious food supply.
-Relationships of food choices to health and disease 260 Principles of Human Nutrition Fall, Spring.
-3(3-0) P: BS 161 or BS 181H or LB 145 or BMB 200 or PSL 250 SA: HNF 311 Identification, function and food sources of nutrients required by humans.
+Relationships of food choices to health and disease.
+240 Epidemiological Investigations in Nutrition and Health Summer.
+3(3-0) Interdepartmental with Epidemiology.
+Administered by Epidemiology.
+P: (HNF 150 or concurrently) or (HNF 260 or concurrently) or approval of department Integration of epidemiology with human nutrition concepts to understand the role of dietary intake and nutritional status as determinants of health-related issues in populations.
+Principles of Human Nutrition 260 Fall, Spring.
+3(3-0) P: BS 161 or BS 181H or LB 145 or BMB 200 or PSL 250 SA: HNF Identification, function and food sources of nutrients required by humans.
 Normal metabolism.
 Effects of deficiencies or excesses of specific nutrients and food components on metabolism and health.
-300 Experimental Approaches to Foods Fall, Spring.
-4(2-4) P: Completion of Tier I writing requirement.
-RB: (CEM 143) R: Open to only to juniors or seniors in the Department of Food Science and Human Nutrition.
+Experimental Approaches to Foods Fall, Spring.
+4(2-4) P: Completion of Tier I Writing Requirement RB: CEM 143 R: Open to juniors or seniors in the Department of Food Science and Human Nutrition.
 Effects of preparation methods and ingredient substitutions on chemical and physical properties of food constituents.
 Effects of changes in chemical and physical properties on functional and sensory attributes of foods.
-320 Basic Skills in Dietetic Practice Spring.
+320 Professional Practice of Dietetics and Nutrition Spring.
 3(4-0) P: HNF 150 or HNF 260 R: Open to sophomores or juniors or seniors in the Dietetics major.
 SA: HNF 220 Scope of the profession of dietetics.
 Foundation knowledge and skills for dietetics.
 Food patterns for health and disease management.
 Community Nutrition 375 Fall, Summer.
-2(2-0) P: HNF 150 or HNF 311 R: Open to sophomores or juniors or seniors.
+3(3-0) P: HNF 150 or HNF 260 R: Open to sophomores or juniors or seniors.
 Guidelines for dietary and anthropometric components of nutritional status, including health surveys.
 Agencies and programs that address food and nutritional needs of target populations throughout the life cycle.
 377 Applied Community Nutrition Fall.
 4(3-2) P: HNF 320 R: Open to juniors or seniors in the Dietetics major.
 Skill development in dietary and anthropometric assessment.
 Nutrition care process.
 Evaluation of dietary behavior change.
 Health policy.
-Assessment, intervention and evaluation of food and nutrition programs 400 Art and Science of Food Preparation Spring.
+Assessment, intervention and evaluation of food and nutrition programs.
+Art and Science of Food Preparation Spring.
 2(3-2) P: HNF 300 R: Open to seniors in the Dietetics major.